 head = car(ctx->curr_exp);

-The head of the list is stored in the head
+The head of the list is stored in the head variable for

 easy access.